SAP-archive/fsm-extension-installer-kyma/README.md

 >**NOTE**: You can find the Kyma Version in the bottom left area on your Kyma Console UI.
 If your Kyma Version is older than 1.11 follow step 1 in the [Kyma Documentation](https://kyma-project.io/docs/#installation-upgrade-kyma-upgrade-kyma-to-a-newer-version).

+   c.
+After completing the provisioning select **Instances** in left navigation sidebar.
+Then switch to **Services**.
+There should be one instance with Service Class "Extension Catalog API" and one instance with Service Class "FSM Extension Installer For Kyma" in Status "RUNNING".

+   The extension installer should now be ready to use.

 6. [Optional] Upgrade to the latest version of extension installer as needed by following these steps:

    a.
 Delete the extension installer addon instance that was provisioned in step 5.